praydog/UEVR/README.md

 ## Getting Started

 Before launching, ensure you have installed .NET 6.0.
 It should tell you where to install it upon first open, but if not, you can [download it from here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

+Download the latest release from the [Releases page](https://github.com/praydog/UEVR/releases)

 1. Launch UEVRInjector.exe
 2. Launch the target game